hnpl/dinocpu-assignments/wq23_assignment4_caching.md

 a variety algorithms, or the software developers should reprogram the program to maximize the utilization of the cache system.

+Not only the 5-stage pipeline suffers from the problem of memory being slower than the core.
+To keep the pipeline as busy as possible, modern architectures have a fetch stage with ability to fetch and issue multiple instructions at a time, and speculatively fetches instructions to instruction cache, and fetches data to data cache.
+Those technique, along with multi-issue and multi-way execution, are for exploiting ILP.
+However, exploiting ILP can only help improving the performance so much until the CPU has to run a memory-intensive applications.
+In the next assignment, you will explore a case where, even though the applications are memory-intensive, if the data can be independently processed, there are DLP techniques exist in hardware that helps increasing the throughput of memory accesses to hide the high memory latency.

-As you can see from the assignment, the timing within a computer system is significantly dependent on the behaviour of workload itself, and a small change in a system, like a slightly larger cache size, might significantly change the performance of a system.
+On the other hand, as you can see from the assignment, the timing within a computer system is significantly dependent on the behaviour of workload itself, and a small change in a system, like a slightly larger cache size, might significantly change the performance of a system.